-In 7th grade, we used Apologia General Science along with the notebook journal.
+In 7th grade, we used Apologia General Science .
+I ordered the General Science textbook for my daughter as well as the notebook journal.
+I also ordered the solutions manual and test booklet.
 This science course explains the scientific method, designing experiments, simple machines, archaeology, geology, paleontology, biology, and human anatomy and physiology.
 Its scope is very wide because it is introducing all the sciences to the students.
 The experiments are hand-on and easy to navigate with household items.

-In grade 8, we used Apologia Physical Science, as well as the notebook journal.
+In grade 8, we used Apologia Physical Science.
+I ordered the Physical Science textbook for my daughter as well as the notebook journal AND I also purchased the solutions manual and test booklet.
 Make sure your student has taken the correct math prerequisite for this science level.
 This text discusses such topics as the atmosphere, the hydrosphere, weather, the structure of the earth, environmentalism, the physics of motion, Newton’s Laws, gravity, and astrophysics.
 Loads of opportunity for hands-on experiments at home again and we tied in research paper topics from this course to write papers for literature as well.

 Best High School Homeschool Science Curriculum